mirjak/draft-dhc-dhcpv4-over-dhcpv6-ra/draft-ietf-dhc-dhcpv4-over-dhcpv6-ra.md

 The mechanisms described in this document apply to the configuration phase of hosts that need to receive an IPv4 address but a DHCP server for IPv4 {{RFC2131}} is not reacheable directly from the host.
-Further the host is not able to implement a DHCP client conform to {{RFC7341}} itself as it is connected to an IPv4-only network.
+Furthermore, the host is not able to implement a DHCP client conform to {{RFC7341}} itself as it is connected to an IPv4-only network.
 But there is a DHCPv6 server that can provide IPv4 addresses by means of the mechanisms described in {{RFC7341}}.